-Here’s everything you need to know about how the 2020 U.S. relief programs will affect your tax return this year and next.
+Here’s everything you need to know about how U.S. tax relief for small business programs will affect your 2022 tax return.

-To say that 2020 was a challenging year for U.S. small businesses is an understatement.
-To help self-employed individuals and business owners weather the storm and continue operations, the U.S. government has spent billions in tax credits, loans, and tax rule modifications.
-While these modifications are helpful, they are not as straightforward as getting a check in the mail.
+To say that the past few years have been challenging for U.S. small businesses is an understatement.
+To help self-employed individuals and business owners weather pandemic challenges and continue operations, the U.S. government spent billions in tax credits, loans, and tax rule modifications.
+While these small business tax modifications can help reduce the income you pay taxes on, they are not as straightforward as getting a check in the mail.

-Many of the relief programs will affect your taxes, making filing in 2020 (and 2021) different than any years in the past.
+Many of these relief programs will affect your small business taxes, making tax filing for 2020, 2021, and 2022 different than any years in the past.
 To help, you’ll find a summary of the aid below and what it means for your small business when filing taxes.

 Families First Coronavirus Response Act (FFCRA)